 The Steering Committee represents YWWOP stakeholders - if you have any comments or suggestions that you wish to be considered, please contact the YWWOP Steering Committee.

 - Atul Jain (Chair), A/Manager, Environmental Health Services, Government of Yukon

-- Mike McLachlan (Co-Chair), Operator, Utility Systems, Water and Waste Services, City of Whitehorse
+- Mike McLachlan (Co-Chair), Utility Stations Supervisor, Water and Waste Services, City of Whitehorse

 - Dave Albisser, Director, Community Operations, Community Services, Government of Yukon